 Extreme Cold: Camera & Car Safety

-Standing outside in -40°C waiting for the aurora requires serious preparation.
+Standing outside in -40°C waiting for aurora requires serious preparation.
 This is not weather you can simply "tough out" in a winter coat.
+Cold management is part of the forecast workflow because discomfort leads to bad decisions: leaving too early, rushing camera setup, or driving while tired.

 - Keep Batteries Warm: Lithium-ion batteries will drain in 15 minutes in extreme cold.
 Keep your spares in an inside pocket close to your body heat.